-2.52 Verification of Fundamental Benchmarks
+2.15.12 Verification of Fundamental Benchmarks

-Senior Supdt of Surveys in District/ Province should inspect or arrange for the inspection by a competent officer of all Fundamental Benchmarks in their district/ province annually and submit a report in the given form to Senior Supdt of Surveys (Geodetic) for further action with copy to relevant Provincial Surveyor General.
+Senior Supdt. of Surveys in District/Province should inspect or arrange for the inspection by a competent officer of all Fundamental Benchmarks in their district/province annually and submit a report in the given form to Senior Supdt of Surveys (Geodetic) for further action with copy to relevant Provincial Surveyor General.
 However Provincial Surveyor General concerned should take proper action accordingly if he considers that special action is required in connection with any Fundamental Benchmarks.

-If found any benchmarks in PL, SL or TL are destroyed or missing, Senior Supdt of Surveys in relevant District should inform to DSG (Geodetic Surveys).
+If found any benchmarks in PL, SL or TL are destroyed or missing, Senior Supdt. of Surveys in relevant District should inform to the Geodetic Survey Unit.